robertsonDarren/darrenrobertson_resume/docs/index.md

 - Tasked to use statistical analysis on whether the new Orientation Checklist they created increased student retention and/or increased student grades
 - Pathway Worldwide is using the information to justify the cost of creating the checklist in the future

+`November 2018 - December 2018`
+__Brigham Young University - Pathway Worldwide__, Consultant

+- Billed dozens of customer invoices daily sent from the Phone Salesmen and from walk-in merchandise sales
+- Reconciled invoices daily from the paper invoices, ADP information, and bank information.
+Created an excel sheet to show which invoice was likely to be incorrect.
+- Greeted visitors and determined to whom and when they could speak with specific individuals
+- Delivered mail to the other employees
+- Wiped down and cleaned the classic cars in the showroom

 ## Service and Work History